 Next, we asked whether binding associations to specific contexts in low versus high context similarity relate to each other by correlating across-context errors between the two context conditions.
-Partial Pearson correlations were conducted for across-context lure selection between the similar and dissimilar context conditions for each age group separately, while controlling for performance on the corresponding verbal IQ tasks (KBIT for children, AMNART for young and older adults).
-Interestingly, we found that the across-context errors did not correlate between the two context conditions in 4-year-olds, r(32) = .28, p = .11, 6-year-olds, r(31) = -.15, p = .41, or young adults, r(31) = -.07, p = .71.
-However, the two error rates were positively correlated in older adults, r(31) = .41, p = .02.
-The partial correlation held in older adults after further controlling for MMSE scores, r(30) = .36, p = .047.
-These results suggest that binding associations to a specific context with low- or high context similarity may be dissociable from one another in children and young adults but not in older adults (see Figure 7).
+Partial Pearson correlations were conducted for across-context lure selection between the similar and dissimilar context conditions for each age group separately, while controlling for performance on the corresponding verbal IQ task.
+Interestingly, we found that the across-context errors did not correlate between the two context conditions in 4-year-olds, t(32) = .28, p = .11, 6-year-olds, t(31) = -.15, p = .41, or young adults, t(31) = -.07, p = .71.
+However, the two error rates were positively correlated in older adults, t(31) = .41, p = .02.
+The partial correlation held in older adults after further controlling for MMSE scores, t(30) = .36, p = .047.
+These results suggest that binding associations to a specific context with low-or high context similarity may be dissociable from one another in children and young adults but not in older adults (see Figure 7).
+However, the correlation in older adults only significantly exceeded that in young adults, z=-1.96, p=.05, but not in 4-year-olds, z=-0.58, p=.56, or 6-year-olds, z=-1.10, p=27.